 The home on Azalea Lane on a double lot in Preston Hollow embraces this modern approach that creates very comfortable living spaces for a family while emphasizing the windows and sunlight in this home.
 Architect François Lévy also uses straight line patterns of wood trim and detail to add warmth and geometric precision.

 The earliest modern homes in Dallas were built in Munger Place or on Swiss Avenue.
 These Progressive homes were drawn from the Prairie School of Frank Lloyd Wright.
 While many buyers respond to the historic nature and craftsmanship of the Swiss Avenue homes, many are also drawn to the open connecting rooms, oversized windows, and the clean lined craftsmanship of the trim and detail.
-When I first looked at the home at 6239 Azalea Lane, I became fascinated by how open and how much glass the home has and yet the home had the simple, well crafted woodwork and cabinetry of the early modern homes on Swiss Avenue that were designed for the most important families in Dallas.
+When I first looked at the home at 6239 Azalea Lane, I became fascinated by how open and how much glass the home has and yet the home had the simple, well crafted woodwork and cabinetry of the early modern homes on Swiss Avenue that were designed for the most important families in Dallas, but specially, I was fascinated with the glass railings design the home had.

 The home at 6239 Azalea is influenced by many modern styles from different eras.
 Its design pulls from these modern architectural traditions that have sustained their aesthetic appeal and their appeal to families who desire, first and foremost, a livable, enjoyable and accommodating space.
 The home at 6239 Azalea is a great example of a home that is modern and desirable for a family.